Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 Community Advocate, Performance Artist

-Amao’s interest in LGBTIQ advocacy came from her interest in “community affairs and seeing the need for more trans and queer people of colour representation in rainbow community spaces.
+Amao’s interest in LGBTIQA+ advocacy came from her interest in “community affairs and seeing the need for more trans and queer people of colour representation in rainbow community spaces.
 Also seeing and experiencing the general negative treatment and discrimination of trans people both here in Australia and internationally led me to want to actively do more and get involved in bringing awareness to our issues and hopefully make a difference”.

 She is currently engaged in private consultation work and performance art.